How to Write and Format a White Paper: The Definitive Guide

 Abstract

-The abstract offers the reader a brief overview of the white paper’s main points.
+The abstract offers a brief overview of the white paper’s main points.
 It allows the reader to ensure they have found a document relevant to their needs.
 After reading, the reader should be able to know if they are ‘in the right place.’

 Problem statement